 You can also read the article on the Roundtable published by the international network energydemocracy.net

-In an in-depth policy brief that’s very worth reading, Dario Quadri Ilkhani and Eckart Woertz compare the remunicipalisation processes in Berlin, Hamburg and Barcelona and analyses them in the broader context of energy markets and participation: Remunicipalisation of Local Energy Provision: The Role of Cities and Bottom-up Initiatives.
+In an in-depth policy brief that’s very worth reading, Dario Quadri Ilkhani and Eckart Woertz compare the remunicipalisation processes in Berlin, Hamburg and Barcelona and analyse them in the broader context of energy markets and participation: Remunicipalisation of Local Energy Provision: The Role of Cities and Bottom-up Initiatives.
 The policy brief is based on an international workshop that Berlin Energy Roundtable joined in March 2019 in Barcelona.